kolypto/learning-and-playground/rust/README.md

     // `.into_iter()` creates an iterator that takes ownership of `v1` and returns owned values
     // `.iter_mut()` creates an iterator over mutable references let v1_iter = v1.iter(); // store the iterator
     for value in v1_iter {  // use the iterator.
-The loop take ownership and makes it mutable (!) println!("Iterated value: {value}");
+The loop takes ownership and makes it mutable (!) println!("Iterated value: {value}");
     }